 Obituaries for May 2025

-Let us pray for our dearly departed clergy whose Masses of Christian Burial were held in May.
+Let us pray for our dearly departed clergy and men and women religious whose Masses of Christian Burial were held in May.

 Eternal rest grant unto them, O Lord,